heptarch/heptarch.github.io/drafts/latent.md

 ## Other latencies

 I finish by commenting on the *interaction* between two latent worlds: the one in the model and the one in our heads.
-For this, of course, is the latent space mined by traditional art, the weights and mechanisms of our neural appartus rather than a generative model's.
+For this, of course, is the latent space mined by traditional art, the weights and mechanisms of our neural apparatus rather than a generative model's.